Ratakor/nolan/README.md

 - ascensions (track mats)

 ### chore
-- change players to uint32_t
+- use config.json instead of config.h
 - optimize raids.c and cmd_..raid with slayers
 - add documentation
 - rework roles and make it available to other servers